Din Tai Fung: COVID-19 pandemic and after

-Due to the impact of the COVID-19 pandemic on the restaurant industry in the United States, the first North American restaurant closed permanently on June 11, 2020.
+Due to the impact of the COVID-19 pandemic on the restaurant industry in the United States, the first North American restaurant closed permanently on 11 June 2020.

 In March 2023, a Din Tai Fung Australia franchise was prosecuted by the Federal Court of Australia for underpaying staff, pressuring employees to sign an Australian workplace agreement, and failing to pay approximately A$175,000 in owed wages.

-As of 2024, the chain has more than 170 locations, and its North American operations is operated by the grandsons of the founders who serve as co CEOs.
+As of 2024, the chain has more than 170 locations, and its North American operations are handled by the grandsons of the founders who serve as co CEOs.
 In 2024, the chain opened its first New York location—its largest at 25,000 square feet, with a seating capacity of 450—in the location of the former Mars 2112.
 In April 2024, Din Tai Fung was fined $4 million AUD for underpaying Australian workers and left Australia.

-Din Tai Fung also opened a location in the Downtown Disney of Disneyland in Anaheim.
+Din Tai Fung also opened a location in the Downtown Disney of Disneyland in Anaheim, California.

-Din Tai Fung's first Canadian location opened in May 2025 in Vancouver, BC.
+Din Tai Fung's first Canadian location opened in May 2025 in Vancouver, British Columbia.

-A new location is planned to open in Scottsdale, Arizona, in 2026.
+New locations are planned to open in Scottsdale, Arizona, and Brooklyn, New York City.